Health and Hygiene

 Course presenter

-This module will be delivered by Jan Miller.
+This module will be delivered by Professor Moira Lewitt ( to be confirmed).

 NOTE: This is a university module and upon approval of your application, you will be invited to register and then supported to complete enrolment.
 To enrol on the university system, the first step involves security set-up using the Microsoft Authenticator app; you will need to ensure that you have a compatible smartphone.